 My review is in two parts: once before the work is placed into layout, and once after layout and immediately before publication.
 The first review minimizes errors and changes that go into the layout.
 Changes after the layout stage can be costly, complex, and time-consuming.
 However, errors may be introduced during layout or stray formatting may create problems.
 Therefore, the second review makes sure the manuscript is clean and ready to go.

 Make sure your manuscript looks as good as it is.
 Have it proofread.

 A manuscript evaluation or critique is a full, high-level assessment of your work in progress.
-The evaluation includes a comprehensive report on the strengths of the MS and areas that could be improved, plus a sample edit of the first 50 pages.
-The most important function of the manuscript evaluation is that it provides you with valuable feedback at an affordable cost.
+The evaluation includes a comprehensive report on the strengths of the MS and areas that could be improved, plus a sample edit of up to the first 50 pages, based on length of the full MS. The most important function of the manuscript evaluation is that it provides you with valuable feedback at an affordable cost.
 If you are keeping an eye on the budget and want to confirm what type of editing services you need, for example, an evaluation may be for you.
 This review allows you to get professional insight without the financial commitment of a full edit.
 You may opt for a critique at any stage of your manuscript’s revision process.